atgreen/micro-vs-minimal-example/README.md

-While the final applications operate identically, Aqua’s Trivy scanner reports significantly fewer vulnerabilities in the micro variant: 72% fewer "medium" and 55% fewer "low" CVEs (as of the latest scan).> An anecdotal comparison between UBI9 minimal- and micro-based application containers
+While the final applications operate identically, Aqua’s Trivy scanner reports significantly fewer vulnerabilities in the micro variant: 72% fewer "medium" and 55% fewer "low" CVEs (as of the latest scan).

 ```less
 spring-petclinic-ubi9-minimal (redhat 9.4)